Access Tokens and Other Square Credentials

 Access token types

-An access token allows access to resources (such as customers, orders, and payments) in a Square account.
-A valid access token is required when you use Square APIs to access resources in your own Square account or in other Square accounts.
+You must provide a valid access token when using Square APIs to access resources in your own Square account or other Square accounts.

 There are two types of access token: